nplrkn/qcore/docs/backlog.md

 - simplify xxap

 Regression tests
+- should check there are no further messages when a mock is dropped
+- using real AUTS calculation (to catch SQN handling changes).
 - downlink packet checking of fields e.g. GTP payload length
 - dl delivery status packet with / without payload
 - tcp out through NAT masquerade